tsmatz/tensorflow-tensorrt-python/README.md

 To run example 2, you need TensorRT 5.x.

-I'll show you how to set up environment for example 1.
+I'll show you how to set up environment for example 1 as follows.

 ## How to setup and install